gwd/schedbench/README.md

 change the scheduler you're testing without having to reboot.
 To run in the default cpupool, simply remove this line.

+`schedbench plan` will make one complete set of "runs" for each scheduler listed in `Simplematrix.Schedulers`.
+When `schedbench run` goes through the runs, it will check the scheduler of the target cpupool, and skip the run if they don't match.
+That way you can set up your scheduler / cpupool with one scheduler, run `schedbench plan`, then change the scheduler and run it again to get the runs for all schedulers in the same file for easy comparison.

 # Future work

 This is definitely a work-in-progress.
 My initial goal is just to get